vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

 ![Graph showing distribution of distance by number of connections](/data-from-apis-parsing-data-science-1.png#center)
 {{% /center %}}

-The two outliers are Baker Street (5 lines so 4 cconnections) and King's Cross St Pancras (6 lines so 5 connections).
+The two outliers are Baker Street (5 lines so 4 connections) and King's Cross St Pancras (6 lines so 5 connections).

 Here is the final code for our pipeline.